hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 > ### { .pause }
 Do you know what function this program computes?
 Hint: you have seen it before.

-Formally, just like we did in [AONcircdef](){.ref} for AON-CIRC, we can define the notion of computation by a NAND-CIRC program in the natural way:
+Formally, just like we did in [AONcircdef]() for AON-CIRC, we can define the notion of computation by a NAND-CIRC program in the natural way:

 ::: {.definition title="Computing by a NAND-CIRC program" #NANDcomp}